What is a basic bank account?

-This network is made up of entities whose mission is to inform, advise and assist bank customers who are at risk of default or who already have instalments in arrears.
+This network comprises entities whose mission is to inform, advise and assist bank customers at risk of default or already in arrears with credit instalments.

 Access to these entities is free of charge.

-The entities making up the assistance network for indebted consumers have the following remit:
+The entities making up the out-of-court assistance network for bank customers have the following mission:

-The work of the entities making up the assistance network for indebted consumers ends if legal proceedings are proposed by the credit institution involved in the credit agreement to which the assistance refers.
-The bank customer must inform the entity accordingly.
+Intervention of the entities making up the Assistance Network for Indebted Consumers ends if legal proceedings are proposed by the credit institution involved in the credit agreement to which the assistance provided relates.
+Bank customers must inform the credit institution of this fact.

-The entities making up the assistance network for indebted consumers must obey principles of independence, impartiality, lawfulness and transparency.
+The entities making up the out-of-court assistance network for must comply with principles of independence, impartiality, lawfulness and transparency.

-The assistance provide to bank customers must be swift and must follow criteria of high technical rigour.
+The assistance provided to bank customers must be swift and must follow high technical standards.

-The advising and assisting of bank customers are confidential.
-All employees and staff of the entities making up the assistance network for indebted consumers and that participate in these procedures are subject to professional secrecy.
+Customers are advised and assisted on a confidential basis.
+All employees and staff of the entities making up the assistance network for indebted consumers and that participate in the process are bound by professional secrecy.

-The assistance network for indebted consumers is made up of legal entities, governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.
+The Assistance Network for Indebted Consumers is made up of centres of information and arbitrage for consumer conflict, regardless of their name, authorised to carry out the activities of information, mediation, conciliation and arbitrage and for legal persons governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.

-Accredited entities are disclosed on the Consumer Website of the Directorate-General for Consumers and on this website.
+The entities that make up the Assistance Network for Indebted Consumers are listed on the Consumer Website of the Directorate-General for Consumers (only in Portuguese) and here.